 This rare, second-execution Heuer Autavia 2446 was purchased on the 19th of November, 1964, from W. D. Morgan & Co. and has been with its original owner from new.
-In this time, the watch has seen countless motorcycle racing events across Europe (including the Isle of Man TT), along with depths of 125ft, diving in the south of France and across the United Kingdom.
+In its time, the watch has seen countless motorcycle racing events across Europe (including the Isle of Man TT), along with depths of 125ft, diving in the south of France and across the United Kingdom.
 Having sat at the bottom of a drawer for over thirty years, before visiting the newly-formed vintage department of Tag Heuer in March 2017, this 2446 second-execution is now presented in remarkable condition.

 The watch comes with its original paperwork (signed by W. D. Morgan & Co.) and guarantee certificate from J. W. Pullen, Holborn.
 The original features of this second-execution Autavia have been sensitively preserved by Tag Heuer’s vintage specialist watchmakers, acknowledging this example’s historical importance.
 The watch is accompanied by a service guarantee card from Tag Heuer, dated March 2017.

 The compelling story of this watch begins from its year of purchase, in 1964 - coinciding with the year the original owner took up motorcycle-racing.
 As such, this “Autavia” (derived from a combination of the words "AUTOmobile" and "AVIAtion”) was an excellent fit.
 In 1965, the owner took part in the Manx Grand Prix, held on the same circuit as the famous Isle of Man TT.
 He quickly progressed to other races, mixing with international motorcycle legends Giacomo Agostini and Mike Hailwood, in ’68.
 That same year, the owner met and became good friends with Barry Sheene and his father Franco, who looked after his Bultaco race bike at their workshop in Queen Square, Holborn.